-According to listing agent Dustin Fealy with The Agency South Florida, the NBA star spared no expense in fitting the house.
-“This was home to him, cost did not matter when it came to the security and comfort of his family.”
+According to his former listing agent, Dustin Fealy with The Agency South Florida, the NBA star spared no expense in fitting his longtime Orlando-area house.

-O’Neal routinely took reporters on tours of the house, and even shot an episode of “MTV Cribs” there when, he introduced us to Shaq-apulco: his 95-foot long swimming pool with a large waterfall spilling over boulders and a swim-up bar.
+O’Neal routinely took reporters on tours of the house and even shot an episode of “MTV Cribs” there when he introduced us to Shaq-apulco: his 95-foot-long swimming pool with a large waterfall spilling over boulders and a swim-up bar.

 Believe it or not, the impressive size of the house pales in comparison with some other unique features.

-The NBA superstar house comes with some unusual yet charming rooms, including a temperature-controlled, cedar-planked humidor with wine storage and an aquarium-style room with a triangular tank.
+The NBA superstar’s former home had some unusual-yet-charming rooms, including a temperature-controlled, cedar-planked humidor with wine storage and an aquarium-style room with a triangular tank.

-Unsurprisingly, the lakeside mansion includes a 6,000-square-foot indoor basketball court fit for basketball royalty, but does come with a rather unique “aquarium-style room” with a saltwater triangular fish tank.
+Unsurprisingly, the lakeside mansion includes a 6,000-square-foot indoor basketball court fit for basketball royalty but does come with a rather unique “aquarium-style room” with a saltwater triangular fish tank.

 The grandeur doesn’t stop with the interior, though.

-The 95-foot long swimming pool has a large waterfall spilling over boulders and a swim-up bar.
-All of this looks out over the lake, the long private pier with boathouse, and the life-size statue of Shaq’s favorite comic book character: Superman.
+The 95-foot-long swimming pool has a large waterfall spilling over boulders and a swim-up bar.
+All of this looks out over the lake, the long private pier with a boathouse, and the life-size statue of Shaq’s favorite comic book character: Superman.

 Oh, and did we mention that the property boasts 700 feet of prime Lake Butler frontage?

-More celebrity homes:
+More sports celebrity homes